Strong quantum nonlocality and unextendibility without entanglement in $N$-partite systems with odd $N$: Construction of OPSs in for odd

 \section{Construction of OPSs in $(\bbC^3)^{\otimes N}$ for odd $N\geq 3$}

 In this section, we show a decomposition of $\bbZ_3^N$ for odd $N\geq 3$, and we show an OPS from this decomposition.
-When $N=3$, the authors of Ref.~\cite{Agrawal2019Genuinely} gave a decomposition $\{\cB_i\}_{i=1}^9$ of $\bbZ_3^3$, where the 9 subcubes are
+When $N=3$, the authors of Ref.~\cite{Agrawal2019Genuinely} gave a decomposition $\{\cB_i\}_{i=1}^9$ of $\bbZ_3^3$ (we exchange $A_1$ and $A_3$ parties of Ref.~\cite{Agrawal2019Genuinely}), where the 9 subcubes are